owenzlz/EgoHOS/README.md

 ## Datasets
-- Download our dataset from GDrive links.
+- Download our dataset from GDrive links (), or use the following command line.
 ```bash
 gdown ...
 ```